Last Updated on January 6, 2022 by Luis Ferency

 - Turn on the Machine –Before turning on the machine, make sure you properly load the wire and plug the machine in a safe zone.
 To learn how to properly load the wire, we suggest you consult the product’s instruction manual.
 Getting done everything before you initiate is the best way to play safe.

 - Choose current strength – The moment you hit a state where you have to pick up the current strength, you will need to be more careful with your choice.
 Ask yourself again and again how much do I need to fulfill the requirements?
 Well, it all depends upon the type and thickness of the metal you are interested in welding.
-The general rule, the stronger current directly proportional to metal thickness.
+The general rule, the stronger current is directly proportional to metal thickness.
 Though during steel, you have to turn up the heat.

 - Set wire feed – Now, the next yet most critical step is to adjust the wire feed speed.
 Though this fully depends upon the type of metal you use and the project you are currently working with.
 Usually, the welder needs to install a specific gear for this purpose.
 Similar to the car that uses different gears to handle the speed, same here the welding machine does the same process.

 - Test it out – So if you are new to the welding environment or working on something delicate then you much test it out before releasing the Kraken.
 So grab some pieces of metal that you don’t need anymore, maybe a scrap, and set them in your workstation.
 It is important to use a piece of metal similar to your current base metal for testing.
-Go through with all the steps from switching on the machine to observe the metal size while selecting the proper strength.
+Go through with all the steps from switching on the machine to observing the metal size while selecting the proper strength.
 Manage the heat by turning it on and off till you get the final results.
-Moreover, if it is your first time welding, do as much practice, runs the metal on scrap, and familiarize yourself with these terms:
+Moreover, if it is your first time welding, do as much practice, run the metal on scrap, and familiarize yourself with these terms:

 - machine speed